 I’ve done a taco hop (stopping by 3 taco places in Seattle), restaurant hop (4 food places while in LA), and bar hop at many places before.
 Again, this will make a fun group activity if you’re in Houston.
 Everything is so close to each other here that you can literally walk!

-It just means if you come to the right place for the right dish, it just feels like HOME!
+It just means if you come to the right place for the right dish, it just feels like HOME, like you’re eating over at that person or family!

 During my trip, I only got to check out LES BA’GET (1717 W 34th St Suite 800, Houston).
 I got quite tired of having to drive to Bellaire two to three times a day, and by the last day, I was done with it!
 After Sunday mass with a little hung-over from the wedding/previous night out, I was just really craving some pho.
 Les Baget does great modern Vietnamese food, and the interior totally reminds me of Ba Bar in Seattle, but a level up!
 Love their drink and to-go stand located right in the middle of the restaurant, pretty convenient!
 This time, I totally missed the veal brisket pho which comes in a 2-portion clay pot because they ran out for the day, so I just got a regular bowl!
 The egg coffee and Bone marrow dish were pretty interesting!